 USPS provides a cool service where they’ll pick up your package right from your house (if the service is available in your area).
 To schedule a pickup, just go to this link and set it up.
 Not having to go to the post office every day saves me so much time and gas money!

-I also add any expenses (like packing supplies, ink and eBay store subscription) to my monthly google sheet so I can get the true amount of what I’m profiting.
+I use Easy Auctions Tracker to automatically pull all of my eBay sales into a spreadsheet and it will break down all the fees so I can see what I actually profit.
+All I have to do is enter what I paid and the rest of the info is all there!
+I also add any expenses (like packing supplies, ink, and eBay store subscription) to my monthly google sheet so I can get the true amount of what I’m profiting.

 Keeping a simple spreadsheet like this will make it much easier when you go to do your taxes.
 I’m not a tax professional, so I won’t go into ways you can save on taxes, but it’s a good idea to find an accountant that can help you minimize taxes as much as possible.